Blog

 YouTube Shorts Monetization Requirements

 To earn ad revenue from Shorts, a channel needs to be in the YouTube Partner Program and accept the Shorts Monetization Module.
-The full ad revenue path can be reached with 1,000 subscribers plus either 4,000 valid public watch hours in the last 12 months or 10 million valid public Shorts views in the last 90 days.
+The full ad revenue path can be reached with 1,000 subscribers plus either 4,000 qualified watch hours in the last 12 months or 10 million qualified Shorts views from public Shorts in the last 90 days.

 There is also an earlier YPP access tier in eligible regions that can unlock fan funding and Shopping features before full ad revenue.
 That is useful, but it is not the same thing as full Shorts Feed ad revenue.

-For Shorts-first channels, the key metric is valid public Shorts views in a rolling 90-day window.
-Private, unlisted, deleted, artificial, or otherwise ineligible views do not count the same way.
+For Shorts-first channels, the key YPP threshold is qualified Shorts views from public Shorts in a rolling 90-day window.
+Private, unlisted, deleted, ad-campaign, and image-post views do not count toward that threshold; YouTube's separate Shorts monetization policy explains payment eligibility.

 How to Increase How Much Your Shorts Pay